Fine Art Emporium - Ship Portraits, Marine Art and Nautical Antiques

 Note: The typical signature of the artist is as follows:

 , we did not see unsigned works up to now.
-Please refer to our page for H. Petersen.
+Click on image to enlarge.

 Image of Esposito Painting